fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 > your content from the Red Hat content delivery network or managing
 > your subscriptions through the Customer Portal.
 From a performance
 > side, it reduces hits to your network bandwidth because local systems
-> can download everything they need locally; from a security side, it
+> can download everything they need locally; from a security standpoint, it
 > can limit the risks of malicious content or access, even enabling
 > entirely disconnected environments.
 >
 > Satellite is composed of a centralized Satellite Server.
 Depending on
 > your data center setup, organization design, and geographic locations,
 > you can have local Capsule Servers, which are proxies that locally
 > manage content and obtain subscription, registration, and content from
 > the central Satellite Server.
 >

 See [Red Hat Product Guide][satellite guide] for details.